amcsz/amcsz/README.md

 ## Hi there 👋

 I'm a student interested in programming and cybersecurity.
-I use fedora btw
 <!--START_SECTION:waka-->

 ```python